Stephen’s brother, Henry, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I.

 of England and Normandy.

-Stephen was knighted by Henry I after having fought with him in defending Normandy from challengers for the title.
+Stephen was knighted by King Henry I after having fought with him in defending Normandy from challengers for the title.

 Stephen was created Count of Mortain by Henry I.